2019 Bighorn Sheep, Moose and Elk Harvests

-Volunteer instructors for the North Dakota Game and Fish Department were recognized in February at an annual event in Bismarck.
+Volunteer instructors for the North Dakota Game and Fish Department were recently recognized at the annual recognition event in Bismarck.

-Shannon Johnson, Fargo, was recognized as hunter education instructor of the year and Steve Goroski, Bismarck, was named archery education instructor of the year.
+William Bahm, Almont, was recognized as hunter education instructor of the year and Kevin Lech, Mandan, was named archery education instructor of the year.
 Dickinson resident Walter Turbiville was honored with a lifetime achievement award.

 Longtime volunteers were also recognized for their service to the Game and Fish Department: